tokangas/sdk-nrf/samples/nrf9160/sms/README.rst

 Configuration options
 =====================

-Check and configure the following mandatory configuration options for the sample:
+Check and configure the following configuration option for the sample:

-.. option:: CONFIG_SMS - Configuration for SMS subscriber library

-   The sample configuration enables the :ref:`sms_readme` library.

-.. option:: CONFIG_NRF_MODEM_LIB - Configuration for Modem library

-   The sample configuration enables the :ref:`nrf_modem`.

 .. option:: CONFIG_SMS_SEND_PHONE_NUMBER - Configuration for recipient phone number.

-   The sample configuration is used to set the recipient phone number to which SMS is sent.
+   The sample configuration is used to set the recipient phone number if you need to send SMS.

 Additional Configuration
 ========================

+Check and configure the following mandatory library options that are used by the sample:

+* :option:`CONFIG_SMS`
+* :option:`CONFIG_NRF_MODEM_LIB`

-Check and configure the following library options that are used by the sample:
+Check and configure the following optional library options that are used by the sample:

 * :option:`CONFIG_SMS_SUBSCRIBERS_MAX_CNT`
 * :option:`CONFIG_AT_CMD_RESPONSE_MAX_LEN`